Mission Hill Health Movement Board of Directors

 Angel is a local Contractor.
 He serves on many committees including finance, programs, and buildings and chairs the Health Fair Committee.
 Angel, a longtime Mission Hill resident, is also an active gardener.

 Treasurer, Founding Member of MHHM

-Betty is a retired Psychiatric Social Worker.
+Betty was a retired Psychiatric Social Worker.
 As one of MHHM founders she was involved in the creation of the Harvard Community Health Plan that began in Mission Hill and provided free health care for Mission Hill residents.
 She was instrumental in the opening of a health clinic at 1534 Tremont Street, elder housing programs, free children’s dental care as well as many other community projects.
-Betty is a trained mediator and serves on many committees and other neighborhood boards.
+Betty was a trained mediator and served on many committees and other neighborhood boards.

 Carolina Cole Allen